 This lecture, recorded during a 2022 APEA Review Course & Clinical Update, educates NPs about the most important characteristics of antibiotics, which pathogens commonly require antibiotic treatment, and decision making about managing patient conditions with antibiotics.
 The content reflects evidence-based guidelines and focuses on the most important steps in patient diagnosis and management.

 Choose video or audio delivery.

-Video: Video format requires Google Chrome; each video purchase can be viewed two times within 6 months of purchase.
-Rewind and fast forward options are not available.
+Video: Video format requires Google Chrome; each video purchase can be viewed three times within 6 months of purchase.
+Rewind and fast-forward options available to ensure understanding.

 Audio: Each audio purchase is accessible for 1 year from the date of purchase.